 - A Potato Jack-o’-Lantern?
 In Ireland a few hundred years ago, early jack-o’-lanterns were carved out of potatoes and turnips.
 But, as the Irish immigrated to America in the 1800s, they discovered pumpkins were much easier to carve into jack-o’-lanterns.

 - Yummy Pumpkin Flowers.
 The pretty yellow flowers that grow on a pumpkin vine are edible just like the pumpkins.

 - Pumpkins Like a Cool, Dark Place.
-Pumpkins that haven't been carved can be stored for up to three months.
-They need to be stored in a dark, cool and dry place like a shed or cellar.
+Pumpkins that haven’t been carved can be stored for up to three months.
+They need to be stored in a dark, cool and dry place like a garage or cellar.
 Just imagine having pumpkin in January!